Mortens4444/KnightsTale/CONTRIBUTING.md

-- Move with Web UI, set AI and get response
+- Set AI and get response
+- Fix switch side
 - Move.Promotion should not be automatic
 - Bad moves (NoMoreCastle, Let enemy to hit my figure, tie)
 - 50 moves -> tie (The 50-move draw rule, which today states that a draw can be claimed if no capture is made and no pawn is moved for 50 consecutive moves), 2 king +[knight | bishop] -> tie